-A ∇{δ}^4 -type sub-grid damping term is added to the vorticity equation in each layer.
-This simulates the effect of the small scales that have been truncated away, to which a pathway of energy should exist.
-The coefficient of sub-grid damping, ν_s , is set as a function of the truncation level $M \times N$ so that only the eddy of smallest scale (the highest two wavenumbers retained in either direction) feels the effect of this numerical friction over that of real Ekman damping.
-To determine the smallest truncation which yields an accurate solution, the model was run at 10x10, 15x15, 21x21, 31x31 and 42x42 resolutions and the resulting equilibria compared.
-21 × 21 was found to be the smallest resolution which had converged to the results of a model twice its size.
-Subsequently all nonlinear simulations were run at at 21×21 , and quasi-linear runs at 1×21 , unless otherwise indicated.
+A $\nabla{\4 -type subgrid damping term is added to the vorticity equation in each layer.
+This simulates the effect of the small scales, here truncated away, to which the enstrophy would otherwise cascade.
+The coefficient of subgrid damping, ν_s , is set as a function of the truncation level $M \times N$ so that only the eddy of smallest scale (the highest two wavenumbers retained in either direction) feels the effect of this numerical friction over that of real Ekman damping.
+To determine the smallest truncation that yields an accurate solution, the model was run at 10×10 , 15×15 , 21×21 , 31×31 , and 42 \times 42 resolutions and the resulting equilibria compared.
+The resolution 21×21 was found to be the coarsest that had converged to the results of a model twice its size.
+Subsequently all simulations were run at 21×21 unless otherwise indicated.